 Potential.
 We dove into this murky world and found it just as frustratingly difficult as everyone said it would be.
 But just as irresistible too.
 The more I saw and struggled with even the most basic elements of tango, the more I began to see that this is what dance can be, what all the other dances were leading up to.
 The full potential of partner dance.
 I had come to tango too late ever to be an artist of tango.
-As in any art, top artists have to start young so the art can form them as they mature.
+To realize my full potential in any art I have to start young so the art can form me as I mature.
 I was almost sixty when I started tango, far too late for that.
 That's a difference I can never make up, not in this life.
 But with Leela's help I can allow the music to flow through me, and that makes some gifted tangueras very happy to dance with me.
 My musicality offsets my flaws for them.

-Miscegenation.
+Tango crossover.
 Ruth and I immediately started mixing bits of tango into all the other dancing we did, like waltz, blues and non-tango Latin dances.
 Mixing moves and techniques from one dance into another had always been a key element in my approach to dance, and a bit of tango was a great spice in all other dances we knew.
 We also began incorporating tango principles and vocabulary into all the classes we taught.
-We taught workshops in stripped-down tango: a simplified framework that gave students a taste of tango.
+We taught workshops in what we called stripped-down tango: a simplified framework that gave students a taste of tango.
 A few went on and tried the real thing; most were happy with the taste we gave them.